01-edu/public/subjects/ascii-art/README.md

 ### Objectives

-Ascii-art is a program which consists on receiving a `string` as an argument and outputting the `string` in a graphic representation using ASCII.
+Ascii-art is a program which consists in receiving a `string` as an argument and outputting the `string` in a graphic representation using ASCII.
 Time to write big.

-What we mean by a graphic representation using ASCII is to write the `string` received using ASCII characters as you can see in the example below:
+What we mean by a graphic representation using ASCII, is to write the `string` received using ASCII characters, as you can see in the example below:

 ```````````console
 @@@@@@BB@@@@``^^``^^``@@BB$$@@BB$$